 Chinese Herb Formula

-Traditional Chinese Medicine practitioners use herbs in formulations to create a balanced, synergistic effect that reflects the holistic nature of the diagnosis.
-Generally speaking, Traditional Chinese Medicine practitioners use herbs that originally come from whole grasses, roots, stems, leaves, flowers, barks and fruits.
-When you visit a Traditional Chinese Medicine practitioner, an herbal formula which contains many different herbs may be prescribed.
+TCM practitioners use herbs in formulations to create a balanced, synergistic effect that reflects the holistic nature of the diagnosis.
+Generally speaking, TCM practitioners use herbs that originally come from whole grasses, roots, stems, leaves, flowers, barks and fruits.
+When you visit a TCM practitioner, an herbal formula which contains many different herbs may be prescribed.
 The combination of herbs to create a formula is one of the main differences between the western and eastern point of views.
 There are hundreds of traditional Chinese herbal formulas for one single medical condition.
-The formula is modified by the Traditional Chinese Medicine practitioner to suit the condition and constitution of each patient, making each formulation highly individualized.
+The formula is modified by the TCM practitioner to suit the condition and constitution of each patient, making each formulation highly individualized.

 Chinese Herbology Education

 TCM practitioners are supervised by the State Administration of Traditional Chinese Medicine of the People’s Republic of China.
 Some TCM practitioners suggest that there are five universities offer the best Chinese herbology degree programs in China: Shanghai University of Traditional Chinese Medicine, Chengdu University of Traditional Chinese Medicine, Beijing University of Chinese Medicine, Nanjing University of Chinese Medicine and Heilongjiang University of Chinese Medicine.